$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Abstract

 \section{Abstract}

-We study the surface density of states in $p$-wave unconventional magnet-spin-singlet $s$-wave superconductor hybrid systems ($p$-wave unconventional magnetic superconductors), by using the effective $p$-wave unconventional magnet model [B. Brekke, et al., Phys.\ Rev.\ Lett.\ \textbf{133}, 236703 (2024)].
-Owing to the noncollinear spin structure along the $x$-direction, the quasiparticle energy dispersion has the spin-triplet $p_x$-wave energy gap structure, and then zero-energy flat bands emerge at the [100] edge.
-Analyzing the pair amplitude at the [100] edge, odd-frequency spin-triplet even-parity pairing is induced in the presence of zero-energy flat bands, while even-frequency spin-singlet even-parity remains.
-We also demonstrate the Josephson current in superconducting junctions with $p$-wave unconventional magnet-conventional $s$-wave superconductor hybrid systems.
-By the cooperation of spin-singlet $s$-wave pair potential and the $p$-wave unconventional magnetic order, the current phase relation shows the $\varphi$-junction in the high-transparency but also the temperature dependence of the Josephson current caused by the coupling of the spin-singlet even-parity pairings in the low-transparency limit, even though $p$-wave superconductivity is mainly realized both in the bulk and at the edge.
-Our calculations provide the possible superconducting phenomena and transport properties in $p$-wave unconventional magnet-$s$-wave superconductor hybrid systems.
+We study the surface density of states in $p$-wave unconventional magnet/spin-singlet $s$-wave superconductor hybrid systems ($p$-wave unconventional magnetic superconductors).
+Owing to the noncollinear spin structure in $p$-wave unconventional magnets, the spin-singlet $s$-wave pair potential behaves as the spin-triplet $p$-wave superconductivity.
+As a result, zero-energy flat bands can emerge at the edge.
+Analyzing the pair amplitude at the edge, odd-frequency spin-triplet even-parity pairing is induced in the presence of zero-energy flat bands, while even-frequency spin-singlet even-parity remains.
+We also demonstrate the Josephson current in superconducting junctions with $p$-wave unconventional magnet/spin-singlet $s$-wave superconductor hybrid systems.
+By the cooperation of the spin-singlet $s$-wave pair potential and the $p$-wave unconventional magnetic order, the coupling of the spin-singlet even-parity pairings in junctions generates the first harmonics of the Josephson current.
+In addition, the temperature dependence of the maximum Josephson current can be tuned by the chemical potential, which determines the generation of zero-energy flat bands.
+Our results indicate that the $s+p$-wave-like superconducting state is generated in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems.